 There’s a lot to love about energy-efficient HVAC equipment, assuming you’re ready to invest in it!

 Upgrading HVAC also gives you an opportunity to make additional improvements, like adding zones or installing a fresh air system.
 Changes like these will further optimize indoor comfort while increasing your energy savings.

-But remember: most of the air and heat inside a structure enters and leaves through the ceiling and the floor.
-That's why it makes more sense to air seal and insulate at the top and bottom of your living space before bothering to do it anywhere else.
-With the exception of skylights, windows live on the side of your home, not the top or bottom.
+But remember most of the air and heat inside a structure enters and leaves through the ceiling and the floor.
+That’s why it makes more sense to air seal and insulate at the top and bottom of your living space before bothering to do it anywhere else.
+Except for skylights, windows live on the side of your home, not the top or bottom.

 Therefore, energy savings from replacement windows isn’t very significant.
 Even if you drop thousands on windows with great specs, you might not notice any efficiency improvements.

 If and when you do replace your windows, do a full-frame replacement instead of the more common “pocket” replacement.
 A lot of contractors just pull out your old window and stick in a vinyl, foam-filled one without modifying the space around the window, which is typically a bunch of fiberglasses stuffed inside a crack.

 By opting for a full-frame replacement, you have the opportunity to take out the entire frame and add low-expansion foam between the new window and the framing.
 In the scheme of things, it’s a small air sealing job.
 But if you’re already going to the trouble (and expense) of replacing your windows, you might as well do it!